| | |

 They produce flavourful small batched spirits, including Gin, Vodka, Absinthe, Single Malt Whiskey, Brandy and a variety of tasty liqueurs.
 And they aren't afraid to let you try them all!

-(Trust me when I say, this stop could be dangerous if you aren’t used to having a lot of hard alcohol – and definitely where the snacks and water you packed ahead of time come in handy!).
+(Trust me when I say, this stop could be dangerous if you aren't used to having a lot of hard alcohol – and definitely where the snacks and water you packed beforehand come in handy!).

 Cold Front Gelato

-Our last stop on the tour was at Cold Front Gelato, a beautiful little shop located in the heart of downtown Nanaimo.
-They make fresh dairy and plant-based artisan gelato each day, using local and sustainable ingredients whenever possible.
+Our last stop on the tour was at Cold Front Gelato, a beautiful little shop in the heart of downtown Nanaimo.
+They make fresh dairy and plant-based artisan gelato daily, using local and sustainable ingredients whenever possible.

 With this stop, we each received a (more than generous) scoop of ice cream.
-The toughest part of the tour was trying to decide which gelato to choose.
-No matter what flavour is chosen, make sure to get it in one of their homemade waffle cones – delicious!
+The toughest part was trying to decide which gelato to choose.
+However, no matter what flavour you decide on, get it in one of their homemade waffle cones – delicious!

 Other Tour Options